 Is Windows Module Installer or TiWorker.exe a virus?

-Definitely not!
-As mentioned above, Windows Module Installer and TiWorker.exe are core Windows tools — not harmful or malicious software, and certainly not computer viruses.
+No, neither Windows Module Installer nor TiWorker.exe are computer viruses.
+Far from being harmful or malicious software, they’re both core Windows tools that are essential for your operating system to work smoothly.
 Windows includes several preventative measures to ensure that a virus can’t easily pretend to be an existing Windows service.